-Note: Before moving the board into the rear barrier or bulkhead position, you may need to flip down the hooks.
+Note: Before moving the divider into this position, you may need to flip down the hooks.

 LUGGAGE COMPARTMENT ANCHOR POINTS

 LUGGAGE COMPARTMENT ANCHOR POINT PRECAUTIONS

 WARNING: Make sure that you properly secure objects in the luggage compartment.
 Failure to follow this instruction could result in personal injury in the event of a sudden stop or crash.